Five Frequently-Asked Questions about Perfect Bound Book Printing

 Not at all.
 In fact, the main reason Perfect Bound books are so popular is because they are very economical to produce.
 In addition, Perfect Bound books can be printed in relatively short production runs.
 Also, if you read my Blog regularly you know I always try to steer people toward using common paper sizes (such as 8.5" x 11" or 5.5" x 8.5") to save money on book printing.
 Using black ink for the book's pages is also a great way to reduce costs too.

-If you have any additional questions about Perfect Bound book printing, give Formax a call.
+If you have any additional questions about Perfect Bound book printing, give Formax a call at 866-367-6221 or submit our quote request form.
 We specialize in book printing and will be happy to discuss your next book project with you!